tyro/pact-spring-mvc/CONTRIBUTING.md

 We will work with individual contributors to ensure overall project goals and quality standards are met.

-Before submitting your first pull request, please take a moment to read and sign (electronically or otherwise) the Contributor_License_Agreement.pdf file in the project, and either send via mail to the address within, or email to opensource@tyro.com.
+Before submitting your first pull request, please take a moment to read and sign (electronically or otherwise) the [CLA](Contributor_License_Agreement.pdf) file in the project, and either send via mail to the address within, or email to opensource@tyro.com.
 Please specify the same email address in the CLA that you will use to submit your pull request.